makrai/notes/mosbach2006-stabil-finetune.md

 * catastrophic forgetting typically requires that the model at least successfully learns how to perform the new task
   * not the case for the failed fine-tuning runs
-  * ~ equal to that of the majority classifier
+  * both devel acc and fine-tuning loss equal to that of the majority class
-    * Not only is the development accuracy
-    * also the training loss on the fine-tuning task (here RTE) is trivial,
 * This suggests that the observed fine-tuning failure is rather an optimization problem causing catastrophic forgetting in the top layers of
   * We will show later that the optimization aspect is actually